The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 This is the kind of research that used to take 45 minutes of manual browsing.
 Now it's baked into the agenda before you open it.

-The questions you'd ask a law firm about document processing workflows are fundamentally different from what you'd ask a manufacturer about quality control automation.
+The discovery call questions for consultants serving healthcare look nothing like the ones for manufacturing or legal.
 Discovery Agenda Generation calibrates discussion topics to the prospect's vertical, drawing from the intake data and company profile.

 This is especially valuable for multi-vertical practices.
 One of our early users described the old way: "Constantly starting from scratch with new clients was time-consuming."
 When your agenda reflects industry context automatically, you stop paying that startup cost every time you switch verticals.